Demon Name Generator - Names for Devils, Fiends, and Infernal Beings Across Traditions

 The History of Demon Names

-Demonology — the systematic classification and naming of demons — has a longer, more formally academic history than most people realize.
-Medieval and Renaissance grimoires (the *Ars Goetia*, the *Pseudomonarchia Daemonum*, the *Dictionnaire Infernal*) catalogued hundreds of named demons with specific powers, appearances, and ranks in an infernal hierarchy.
-These weren't folk tales — they were works of serious (if heretical) theology, attempting to systematize the demonic in the same way that angelology systematized the divine.
-The *Ars Goetia*, the first section of the *Lesser Key of Solomon*, names 72 demons: Bael, Agares, Vassago, Samigina, Marbas, Valefor, Amon, Barbatos, Paimon, Buer, Gusion, Sitri... each with a name, a description of their form, their rank, and their specialization.
-These names have been incorporated into fiction so pervasively that they've become the common vocabulary of fictional demonology.
-Across other traditions, demon-figures have different characters.
-Islamic jinn are neither inherently evil nor demons in the Christian sense — they are a parallel civilization of created beings, some faithful and some not.
+Demonology - the systematic classification and naming of demons - has a longer, more formally academic history than most people realize.
+Medieval and Renaissance grimoires (*Ars Goetia*, *Pseudomonarchia Daemonum*, *Dictionnaire Infernal*) catalogued hundreds of named demons with specific powers, appearances, and ranks in an infernal hierarchy.
+These weren't folk tales.
+They were works of serious, if heretical, theology, attempting to systematize the demonic the same way angelology systematized the divine.
+The *Ars Goetia*, the first section of the *Lesser Key of Solomon*, names 72 demons: Bael, Agares, Vassago, Samigina, Marbas, Valefor, Amon, Barbatos, Paimon, Buer, Gusion, Sitri - each with a name, a description of their form, their rank, and their specialization.
+These names have been absorbed into fiction so thoroughly that they now function as a shared vocabulary for fictional demonology.
+Other traditions draw the category very differently.
+Islamic jinn are not inherently evil and are not demons in the Christian sense; they are a parallel civilization of created beings, some faithful and some not.
 Hindu rakshasas are supernatural beings of great power and variable moral character.
-Buddhist demons (māra) are embodiments of temptation and spiritual obstruction rather than infernal individuals.
-The cross-cultural comparison reveals that "demon" encodes more assumptions than it appears to.
+Buddhist *māra* are embodiments of temptation and spiritual obstruction rather than infernal individuals.
+The comparison is worth sitting with: "demon" carries more assumptions than the word admits.

 Naming Patterns in Demonological Tradition